MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 	Nachmittag - afternoon (buổi trưa)

 Mein Kollegen und Ich möchten zum Mittagessen Pizza bestellen, aber die Chef möchtet keine pizza.
 Sie hat keinen hunger / My collage and I would like to order pizza for lunch, but the Boss wouldn't like pizza.
 She ist not hungry

+Ein Brötchen mit Schinken schmeckt gut - A roll with ham tastes good

+Es ist kalt im Büro, ich muss eine Tasse Tee trinken / It is cold at the office, I have to drink a cup of tea.

+Ich bin Müde, ich brauche eine Tasse Kaffee